-1 This table summarizes metal data for all STIA outfalls grouped together.
+- 1 This table summarizes metal data for all SEATAC outfalls grouped together.
 The results must be viewed as an overall summary and not characteristic of any particular outfall.
-Results are for a 7-year history from July 1994 through June 2001.

-2 Multiple detection limits arose during transition between analytical laboratories in 1996 and due to different detection limits used for specific projects.

-3 The number of samples for Ag and Cd are less than for other elements because some of the monitoring was performed using detection limits higher than the acute WQS; therefore, this data was excluded from further consideration.

-4 In the 1994-1996 Stormwater Receiving Environment Study (SRES) samples, dissolved Pb concentration in in-stream samples (including Lake Reba outfall) was consistently less than the acute WQS (with 13 of 34 samples non-detectable), with an overall maximum of 3.3 μg/L.

-5 Water Quality Standards were calculated based on 28 mg/L hardness, which was 10th percentile for receiving water data in existence at the time of the SRES project.
-Although these WQS are provided for comparison, they do not apply to the stormwater samples taken at the outfalls and do not imply any exceedances of the WQS.
-The WQS are for receiving waters.
+Results are for a 7-year history from July 1994 through June 2001. - 2 Multiple detection limits arose during transition between analytical laboratories in 1996 and due to different detection limits used for specific projects. - 3 The number of samples for Ag and Cd are less than for other elements because some of the monitoring was performed using detection limits higher than the acute WQS; therefore, this data was excluded from further consideration. - 4 In the 1994-1996 Stormwater Receiving Environment Study (SRES) samples, dissolved Pb concentration in in-stream samples (including Lake Reba outfall) was consistently less than the acute WQS (with 13 of 34 samples non-detectable), with an overall maximum of $3.3 \mu g/L$. - 5 Water quality standards were calculated based on 28 mg/L hardness, which was 10th percentile for receiving water data in existence at the time of the SRES project.